QM-Quality-Manager/v3-docs/content/en/docs/main/_index.md

 description: >
   A collection of information about main page.
 ---
-# Introduction

-Welcome to the documentation for Qm+.
-All functionality in Qm+ will be documented here.
-You may either use the links below to go to a specific page, use the Search in the left column or press the Help button in a page in Qm+ when you are uncertain of something.

-You can find general information about the system on our homepage: http://www.qmplus.com.

-If you have any questions or suggestions, contact us at drift@qmplus.com.

 ### Documentation for Managers / Case handlers / Reviewers
 - Navigator